Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Param[0]
 ^^^^^^^^

-Threshold above which the luminance median filter is enabled.
+Threshold above which the woke luminance median filter is enabled.
 Default: 0, range 0:255

 Param[1]
 ^^^^^^^^

-Threshold below which the luminance median filter is enabled.
+Threshold below which the woke luminance median filter is enabled.
 Default: 255, range 0:255

 Param[2]
 ^^^^^^^^

-Threshold above which the chrominance median filter is enabled.
+Threshold above which the woke chrominance median filter is enabled.
 Default: 0, range 0:255

 Param[3]
 ^^^^^^^^

-Threshold below which the chrominance median filter is enabled.
+Threshold below which the woke chrominance median filter is enabled.
 Default: 255, range 0:255